In today's society some breeders seek out to be true hearted breeders and some want to make a quick buck without the effort and care.

 How does the Guardian program work? it is important to us that our pups are first and foremost raised in loving homes as a pet although they have a "job".

 Each and every Mom and Dad in our program is health tested genetically, vaccinated and well cared for.
 Our Mom and Dads are placed with a family as a "Foster Dog"; with us holding ownership.
 We genetically test each and every parent to ensure they are of breeding quality and not going to pass along any known testable genetic illness' or disease'.
 Once the female or male is of breeding age and has finished and passed their testing become eligible for breeding.

 We will breed a female up to 4 times.
 Although they could safely breed many more times that 4, we cap breeding at 4 litters or age 6 to ensure our Moms are not used as "breeding machines" and to give an end date to our Guardian Families.
 The reason we say up to 4 times is at our discretion; we may reduce the number of litters.
 This is something we have done over the years for various reasons.

 For males it is a bit different.
 They could happily and healthily breed until they run out of umph, this could be age 12.
 Again we cap our males at 7 years of breeding to be able to give our Guardian families an end date.

-When our girls start their adult heat cycle after completing their genetic testing we will bring them back from our guardian's home to our for breeding when ready.
-How do we know then they are ready?
-We ask the Guardian to pop in for a visit to us or the vet to have a progesterone test run.
+When our girls start their adult heat cycle after completing their genetic testing we will bring them back from our guardian's home to ours for breeding when ready.
+How do we know when they are ready?
+We ask the Guardian to pop in for a visit to us so we may run a progesterone test or the vet to have a progesterone test run.

 At approximately 56 days from breeding the female returns to us for whelping.
 This happens in our living room, sitting room or our bedroom.
 It is important for the first few weeks after being born that the pups are well watched ensuring they are growing well.